kevgleeson78/Gesture-Based-UI-Project/README.md

             dealersFirstCard = card;
         }
         dealer.Push(card);
-        // Show the first card if the dealers turn has more that two cards in the stack view. if (dealer.CardCount >=2)
+        // Show the first card if the dealers turn has more than two cards in the stack view. if (dealer.CardCount >=2)
         {
             CardStackView view = dealer.GetComponent<CardStackView>();